Skip to main content

 Use an expression to further exclude unwanted objects based on shape.

-Expand to see all available operator
+Expand to see all available operators

 Arithmetic Operator